conduition/conduition.io/source/_posts/ecash-dlc.md

 <details>
   <summary>Why can Alice do this without Bob's involvement?</summary>

-It might seem odd that Alice can generate the blinding secrets $\\{b_1, b_2, b_3\\}$ and perform the outcome blinding independently without input from Bob.
+It might seem odd that Alice can generate the blinding secret $b$ and perform the outcome blinding independently without input from Bob.
 Wouldn't this expose Bob to the possibility that Alice might maliciously choose these secrets in order to give her some advantage in resolving the DLC?

-Thankfully this is not possible, because in order to resolve the DLC with the mint, Alice must eventually learn the discrete log of some $K_i' = K_i + b_i G$, which implies knowledge of the discrete log of $K_i$ as well.
+Thankfully this is not possible, because in order to resolve the DLC with the mint, Alice must eventually learn the discrete log of some $K_i' = K_i + b G$, which implies knowledge of the discrete log of $K_i$ as well.
 Bob would detect any attempt to cheat at step 6, when he verifies the correct locking points were used to register the DLC.

 There is also no privacy risk here, because Alice already has the ability to doxx her and Bob's wager details to the mint if she wanted.
-The sole purpose of the outcome blinding secrets is to obscure the subject of the DLC from the mint.
+The sole purpose of the outcome blinding secret is to obscure the subject of the DLC from the mint.
+This is also why we can use a single secret instead of unique random secrets for each outcome.

 </details>